dasiths/SimpleEndpoints/README.md

 ## Motivation

 The aim of this pattern is to get away from the bloated god controllers that have a million action methods and so many dependencies.
 By following the SimpleEndpoints pattern we keep the endpoint scoped to a small feature and lightweight which makes it easier to understand and manage.
 The aim is not to blur the line between the controllers and the domain layer.
 You can choose to dispatch the request to the domain from the endpoint or handle it in the endpoint itself.
-Make an infromed choice based to the context.
+Make an informed choice based to the context.

+More about it in the [blog post here](https://dasith.me/2020/03/21/simple-endpoints/)

 ## Getting Started